LRSORRENTI/Website-Analysis/CompetitorWebsiteAnalysis/02_GoMrFence/02_GoMrFence.md

 - The 'areas we serve toggle' beneath the three column info section seems a bit visually lost, I think for UX it's not a great way to display content, I think for older users or visual impaired users that doesn't work well

 - Footer content alignment seems nice, there is gap in the below part of the footer that would look cleaner if all were uniformly left aligned

 ```
 EX:
 Mr. Fence
 1804 N Burkhardt Rd
 Evansville, IN 47715
 ```

-- Their of use of vimeo embed integrates nicely given their color palette, vimeo embeds in general have a clean look and their positioning of these elements next to text blocks are solidly designed EX on this page: https://gomrfence.com/fences/aluminum-fences/

 - Some general inconsistencies in the 'Instant Fence Estimator, Frequently Asked Questions, and Talk to the Fence Pros!' some text elements are left aligned, some are center aligned, this creates a disharmony in the design of the section, and actually on the https://gomrfence.com/testimonials/ page they address this issue, all of the above are text-align center